Project Management and Innovation*

 Course learning objectives are the following:

-· Identify types and forms of innovation and understand how innovation, fueled by Big Data, shape businesses' practices and work organization.
+· Analyze the extent and nature of innovation and understand how innovation, fueled by Intelligent Technologies, shapes businesses' practices and work organization.

-· Discuss how companies advance innovation by using project-based structure and identify different forms of project organizing (such as single-project organizations, project networks, and project ecologies).
+· Discuss how companies advance innovation by using, for instance, project-based structure and identify different forms of project organizing (such as single-project organizations, project networks, and project ecologies).

 · Discuss how projects, such as R&D projects or new product development projects, are used to accomplish innovation, solve complex problems, and explore entrepreneurial opportunities.

-· Assess the opportunities and challenges afforded by Big Data and data-driven culture within business and across sectors and society.
+· Assess the opportunities and challenges afforded by Intelligent Technologies and Data-driven culture within business and across sectors and society.

 Expected learning outcomes